Australian Communist Party v Commonwealth: Aftermath

 Later in the year, at the 1951 referendum, Menzies sought to amend the Constitution to permit the parliament to make laws in respect of Communists and Communism where this was necessary for the security of the Commonwealth.
 If passed, this would have given a government the power to introduce a bill proposing to ban the Communist Party (although whether it would have passed the Senate is an open question).
-However, the Opposition leader Dr. H. V. Evatt campaigned strongly on civil liberties grounds, and the proposal was narrowly defeated.
+However, the Opposition leader H. V. Evatt campaigned strongly on civil liberties grounds, and the proposal was narrowly defeated.

+As of 2025, this was the only time where there was an attempt by the Australian government to ban a political party in Australia.